A Home Rule County Charter

 History of the County Charter

-Attempts to institute home rule government in Hillsborough County dates back to the 1950s, but it took years of study, two unsuccessful referenda on consolidation charters, and involvement by the local legislative delegation, county residents, and the Board of County Commissioners before Hillsborough County finally changed its form of government through a home rule charter.
+Attempts to institute home rule government in Hillsborough County date back to the 1950s.
+But it took years of study, two unsuccessful referenda on consolidation charters, and involvement by the local Legislative Delegation, county residents, and the Board of County Commissioners before Hillsborough County finally changed its form of government through a Home Rule Charter.

 Charter at a glance

-- The charter does not affect any court, constitutional officer, district school board, or any municipality
+- The Charter does not affect any court, any constitutional office, district school board or any

 - There are provisions for recall of elected officials

 - There is a provision for a Charter Review Board to be appointed by the County Commission